Fine Art Painting

 Neoclassicism and Romanticism (Flourished c.1789-1830)

-The French Revolution of 1789 coincided with the emergence of two differing styles of art: Neoclassicism and Romanticism.
-Neoclassicist painters looked to Classical Antiquity for inspiration; their pictures being characterized by heroicism, onerous duty and a tangible sense of gravitas.
+The French Revolution of 1789 coincided with the emergence of two differing artistic styles: Neoclassical art and Romanticism.
+Exponents of neoclassical painting looked to Classical Antiquity for inspiration; their pictures being characterized by heroicism, onerous duty and a tangible sense of gravitas.
 Its leading exponent was the French political artist Jacques-Louis David (1748-1825).
 Other renowned Neoclassical artists included the German portraitist and historical painter Anton Raphael Mengs (1728-79), and the French master of the Academic art style, Jean-Auguste-Dominique Ingres (1780-1867).
 The movement's greatest contribution, however, was its architecture, which is still visible throughout the world.

 Realism

-Up until the 19th century, with the exception of 17th century Netherlandish art, painting focused primarily on "important" subjects, as defined by tradition and the fine arts academies.
+Up until the 19th century, with the exception of 17th century Netherlandish art, painting focused primarily on "important" subjects, as defined by tradition the fine arts academies and the Paris Salon.
 Even when painters turned to less exalted subjects (eg. child beggars), typically they would depict them in an idealized manner.
 But in keeping with the new ideas of "Liberty, Fraternity and Equality", unleashed by the French Revolution, artists began to give equal priority to everyday subjects, which were depicted in true-life, naturalistic fashion.
-This new style, which emerged mainly in France and attracted painters from all the genres - notably Gustave Courbet (1819-77), Jean Francois Millet (1814-75), Honore Daumier (1808-79), Ilya Repin (1844-1930) and Thomas Eakins (1844-1916) - became known as Realism.
-Its influence continued throughout the 20th century, during which time it spawned numerous sub-movements such as Social Realism, Socialist Realism, Ashcan School, Contemporary Realism, and others, and continues to this day.
-One of the greatest 20th century realists is the American painter Edward Hopper, who used unpretentious everyday scenes to weave a sense of haunting urban isolation.
+This new style - known as Realist painting - emerged mainly in France and attracted painters from all the genres - notably Gustave Courbet (1819-77), Jean-Francois Millet (1814-75), Honore Daumier (1808-79), Ilya Repin (1844-1930) and Thomas Eakins (1844-1916).
+The influence of 19th century French Realism continued into the 20th century, during which time it spawned numerous sub-movements such as Ashcan School (New York), Social Realism (assisted by Federal Arts Project) Precisionism (industrial scenes), Socialist Realism, Contemporary Realism, and others, and continues to this day.

 Impressionist Painting

-Although the Impressionists dissolved as a 'group' during the early 1880s, the style spawned a number of related styles, loosely referred to as Neo-Impressionism or Post-Impressionism.
-These included Pointillism, Divisionism, Intimism, and the American Luminism or Tonalism styles, as well as artist-groups like the English Newlyn School and Camden Town Group, the French Nabis and the German Worpswede Group.
+Although the Impressionists dissolved as a 'group' during the early 1880s, the style spawned a number of related painting styles, loosely referred to under the headings Neo-Impressionism and Post-Impressionism.
+These included Pointillism, an offshoot of Divisionism, Intimism, and the American Luminism style of landscapes and seascapes, as well as artist-groups like the English Newlyn School and Camden Town Group, the decorative French painting styles of Synthetism (Gauguin) and Cloisonnism (Bernard, Anquetin) which inspired the Nabis, and the German Worpswede Group.

 Fin de Siecle and Early 20th Century Painting

-Early 20th century painting was also influenced by the decorative designs of both Art Nouveau (Jugenstil in Germany) and Art Deco.
+Early 20th century painting was also influenced by the decorative designs of both Art Nouveau (Jugendstil in Germany) and Art Deco.

 Post-World War I Painting: Surrealism